 Five Easy Preservation Engagement Ideas for Kids

-School year is year (or almost) but don’t want the learning to stop?
-Try these ideas for getting young people interested in historic preservation, history and their communities.
-You can adjust the activity to be appropriate for different ages.
+Just because your children are on summer vacation doesn’t mean the learning has to stop!
+Are you looking for fun ways to teach your kiddos about preservation?
+Try these ideas for getting them interested in the preservation of historic buildings and the history of their communities.
+You can adjust the activities to be appropriate for different ages.

 1) Take a walk or drive and look around your community for clues to its history.
 What do street names refer to?
 What do stone walls or foundations along trails or in open areas tell you about activity in the past?
 Stroll through older cemeteries and read the headstones.
 Ask kids to make a map of their property, neighborhood or town.
 Then talk to them about what they included.
 (This is a great thing to do every year, like a growth chart, to see how perceptions change.)

 2) Explore some of the state’s fascinating historic places.
-Create a challenge to visit state historic sites, highway markers, or cultural venues like historic theaters, restaurants, or summer chapels.
+Create a challenge to visit state historic sites or cultural venues like historic theaters, restaurants, or summer chapels.
 Get some exercise by hiking to some of the state’s many fire towers.
+Participate in the New Hampshire Historical Highway Marker quest.

 3) For rainy days, provide book and movie lists with preservation connections.
 Here are just a few: In The Muppets, a devoted Muppet fan reunites the gang to help save the historic Muppet Theater.
 In Cars, Lightning McQueen and his big rig end are impounded overnight in Radiator Springs on Route 66.
 When the race is over, Lightning returns to the town to help put it back on the map.
 New Hampshire’s Moose Plate program has a fun coloring page featuring a moose to combat rainy day boredom.
 Our book store features titles ranging from Virginia Lee Burton’s The Little House (1942) to Mary Lyn Ray’s The House of Grass and Sky (2021).
 Check out on-line resources like the National Park Service’s Junior Ranger program: https://www.nps.gov/articles/hispresjuniorrranger.htm